 By Dr. Shawna Darou, ND

-Let’s talk about the winter blah’s, because it happens to most of us and February tends to be the peak.
-We’re less likely to be inspired to go to the gym, we can’t stop eating sugar and carbs, and we start to feel low and run-down.
+Let’s talk about the winter blah’s, because it happens to most of us during the dark winter days.
+We’re less likely to be inspired to exercise, we can’t stop eating sugar and carbs, and we start to feel low and run-down.
 This inevitably leads us to feeling defeated and unmotivated about health, self-care and wellness.
 The dark mornings, cold days, irresistible urge to stay inside, eat comfort foods and watch Netflix seem to take over.
 To some degree living with the seasons and respecting our bodies’ desire for extra rest is a good thing, but not when it starts to derail your physical and emotional health.

 I think a lot about self-motivation, and how to take care of our bodies consistently because we all know what to do to feel better.
 It’s never a lack of knowledge… Everyone knows that their emotional health will be better if they exercise.
 Everyone knows that eating too much sugar isn’t healthy.
 Everyone knows that getting to bed earlier and turning off the TV will create a better outcome the next day.

 In this article we will explore three very simple strategies to get out from under that inertia.
-I’m not going to tell you to get up and go to the gym – you know you should, and yet you’re not doing it.
+I’m not going to tell you to get up and go exercise – you know you should, and yet you’re not doing it.
 The intention in this article is to learn how to hack your mindset, and start taking action now.

 STEP 1: PICK TWO PRIORITIES FOR THE DAY